I wanted the ultimate Bolognese. Six recipes later, I came up with the best ragu of them all.

 Now a burning (nay, simmering!) question gripped me: What is the very best Bolognese recipe of them all?
 I would cook my way around in search of an answer.

 What defines ragu Bolognese?
-That depends on whether you rely on history (Pellegrino Artusi’s 1891 recipe), consult the Accademia Italiana della Cucina’s official 1982 recipe, or go by what Bologna’s famous cooking schools teach students — including Funke, who learned his ragu from Allessandra Spisni, maestra of La Vecchia Scuola Bolognese.
+That depends on whether you rely on history (Pellegrino Artusi’s 1891 recipe), consult the Accademia Italiana della Cucina’s official 1982 recipe, or go by what Bologna’s famous cooking schools teach students — including Funke, who learned his ragu from Alessandra Spisni, maestra of La Vecchia Scuola Bolognese.

 What the three definitions have in common is that ragu Bolognese is a simmered sauce made with ground meat, plus carrots, onion and celery (collectively known as soffritto) browned in fat, and usually broth or stock.
 Tomatoes were not originally included.
 In terms of meats, Artusi called for veal and a little pancetta, while the Accademia calls for beef and pancetta.
 While Artusi did not specify a cooking time, very long simmering is a requirement: The Accademia called for two hours after the meat browns; many other recipes call for three hours or more.